 The research is linked to the Karolinska Institute The Department of Child and Youth psychiatric health.
 In the research Infant and child development has been combined with a systemic family system perspective.
-It is a longitudinal study that started 1996 and we are now collecting data from the children that have been in the study since they were newborn up to the the age of 15 years.
+It is a longitudinal study that started 1996 and we are now collecting and analysed data from the children that have been in the study since they were newborn up to the the age of 15 years.
 Up to the age of 4 years it was a multicenterstudy where four differents sites took part.

-We have now the follow up wen the ”children” are 20 years old.
+In Sweden we now have a follow up when the ”children” are 20 years old.
 The families has taken part in a Lausanne Trilogue Play situation, a task in the family with siblings and questionnaires are filled out from parents , the youth her/himself and the teacher.
 The parents were interviewed during pregnancy and several times during the our research.
 In this text I will focus on instruments that I have developed or used.
 And the results presented is from the early years in the child´s development.

 The study of child development has entered a fascinating phase where new knowledge on how actions, perception, cognition, and emotions develop is coming to light.
 Daniel Stern, in his book The Present Moment (2004), discusses the importance of the “micro moments of now” – how these moments might live for only a few seconds but still contain the individual’s experience of the past, the present moment in relation to others, and inner representations of the future, how the child thus develops, being influenced and formed in its interactions with others.